Halloween is such a fun holiday! Dressing up the baby in this pumpkin applique onesie is just too cute not to share!

-One thing I had a chance to do this weekend was work on some last minute Halloween projects, and I’m going to share one with you today!
+This weekend I worked on some last minute Halloween projects, and I’m going to share this Pumpkin Applique Onesie with you today.
 This applique is super festive and very easy to whip up.
 I plan on putting my little girl in this with a pair of leggings on the day of Halloween before it’s time to get all costumed up for the night.

 To make this fun little onesie you’ll need:

 A plain white onesie in the size of your choice

 A pumpkin stencil (or any stencil of your choosing)

 Coordinating thread if you plan to sew on applique